Rayon: High-tenacity rayon

+Modal

 Modal is a genericized trademark of Lenzing AG, used for (viscose) rayon which is stretched as it is made, aligning the molecules along the fibers.
 Two forms are available: "polynosics" and "high wet modulus" (HWM).
 High-wet-modulus rayon is a modified version of viscose that is stronger when wet.
 It can be mercerized like cotton.
 HWM rayons are also known as "polynosic".
 Polynosic fibers are dimensionally stable and do not shrink or get pulled out of shape when wet like many rayons.
 They are also wear-resistant and strong while maintaining a soft, silky feel.
 They are sometimes identified by the trade name Modal.
 Modal is used alone or with other fibers (often cotton or spandex) in clothing and household items like pajamas, underwear, bathrobes, towels, and bedsheets.
 Modal can be tumble-dried without damage.
 The fabric has been known to pill less than cotton due to fiber properties and lower surface friction.
 The trademarked Modal is made by spinning beech-tree cellulose and is considered a more eco-friendly alternative to cotton, as the production process uses on average 10–20 times less water.